SkafteNicki/dtu_mlops/s6_the_cloud/cloud_setup.md

 Finally, we want to note that a quota increase is sometimes not allowed within 24 hours of creating an account.
 If your request gets rejected, we recommend to wait a day and try again.
 If this does still not work, you may need to use their services some more to make sure you are not a bot that wants to mine crypto.

+## Knowledge check

+??? question "Knowledge question 1"

+    What considerations to take when choosing an GCP region for running a new application?

+    ??? success "Solution"

+        A series of factors may influence your choice of region, including:

+        * Services availability in the region, not all services are available in all regions
+        * Reduced latency: if your application is running in the same region as your users, the latency will be lower
+        * Compliance: some countries has strict rules that requires user info to be stored inside a particular region eg. EU has GDPR rules that requires all user data to be stored in the EU
+        * Pricing: some regions may have different pricing than others